javiserna/eROSITA-X-Plorer/README.md

 # eROSITAViz
-This repository allows users to explore and analyze eROSITA light curves in three energy bands 0.2-0.6 KeV, 0.2-0.6 KeV, and 2.3-5.0 KeV.
+This repository offers a quick and convenient way to visualize light curves and spectra from eROSITA DR1.

-With just the input of the target's name or coordinates, users can access the available light curve in the south hemisphere of eROSITA DR1.
+eROSITAViz enables users to explore eROSITA light curves and spectra across the energy band: 0.2-10 KeV.
+With just the input of the target's name or coordinates, users can access available data.

 ### First step
-Download the repository and install dependencies following the next instruction:
+To get started, follow these steps to download the repository and install the required dependencies:

 ```zsh
 $ git clone https://github.com/javiserna/eROSITAViz